AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 If you want, you can also change this setting in the **Extensions → Settings → Additional Options... → Prompt to import Flash Builder projects** and disable it.

-You can also use the menu option **Extensions → ActionScript 3 → Import Flash Builder project...** to change your project's settings to those used by a Flash Builder project when ever you feel like it.
+You can also use the menu option **Extensions → ActionScript 3 → Import Flash Builder project...** to change your project's settings to those used by a Flash Builder project whenever you need to.

 #### SDKs